 A cash amount that a borrower must have on hand after making a down payment and paying all closing costs for the purchase of a home.
 The principal, interest, taxes, and insurance (PITI) reserves must equal the amount that the borrower would have to pay for PITI for a predefined number of months.

 A point is equal to one percent of the principal amount of your mortgage.
 For example, if you get a mortgage for $165,000 one point equals $1,650.
-Points usually are collected at closing and may be paid by the borrower or the home seller, or may be split between them.
+Points usually are collected at closing, and may be paid by the borrower, the home seller, or split between them.

 A fee that may be charged to a borrower who pays off a loan before it is due.

 The process of determining your potential eligibility for a mortgage based on your credit profile before you apply for a loan.